Etaash-mathamsetty/trigger-control/README.md

 ![image](https://user-images.githubusercontent.com/45927311/161355061-a773a3e1-c9b3-483b-ab5a-9eef4026885d.png)

-a quick and dirty project that allows you to control the adaptive triggers of the dualsense controller on linux using a gui
+a quick and dirty project that allows you to control the adaptive triggers of the dualsense controller on linux and windows using a gui
 ~~currently only works through usb though the controller is detected through bluetooth~~

 now works through bluetooth and usb (thx ds4windows and dualsensectl for crc32.h)